-In order to illustrate the important steps in the data analysis in PSA (e.g. low-pass filtering, noise superimposition and noise removal only for PSA{I07}), here we show how the shape of power spectra changes on a logarithmic scale for a few SNR values (5, 3.3 and 2.5) and low-pass filtering conditions (Fig. 4).
-The low-pass filter time-constants (τ{LPF}) of 0.1, 0.3 and 0.5 s result in f_c values beyond which the signals become attenuated of ca. 1.6, 0.5 and 0.3 Hz.
+In order to illustrate the important steps in the data analysis in PSA (e.g. low-pass filtering, noise superimposition, and noise removal only for PSA{I07}), here we show how the shape of power spectra changes on a logarithmic scale for a few SNR values (5, 3.3, and 2.5) and low-pass filtering conditions (Fig. 4).
+The low-pass filter time constants (τ{LPF}) of 0.1, 0.3, and 0.5 s result in f_c values beyond which the signals become attenuated of ca. 1.6, 0.5, and 0.3 Hz.
 As the time constant increases, f_c decreases, causing stronger attenuation.
-Referring to the upper panel of Fig. 4, for constant attenuation ($\tau{LPF} = 0.1$ s), if the SNR decreases, noise becomes more visible and the line fit to the noise becomes more consistent.
-Similarly, referring to the left panel of Fig. 4, for constant SNR (e.g. for SNR=5), from top to bottom, as attenuation increases, the slope of the fit increases and therefore, the goodness of fit increases (Table 1).
+Referring to the upper panel of Fig. 4, for constant attenuation ($\tau{LPF} = 0.1 \,\mathrm{s}$), if the SNR decreases, noise becomes more visible and the line fit to the noise becomes more consistent.
+Similarly, referring to the left panel of Fig. 4, for constant SNR (e.g. for SNR = 5), from top to bottom, as attenuation increases, the slope of the fit increases, and therefore the goodness of fit increases (Table 1).
 As discussed in Sect.
-2.2, white noise causes a slope of one, and thus any discrepancies from one results in overestimated noise removal.
-Based on Fig. 4 alone, it is evident that removing the noise from power spectra can be done with higher accuracy when the high-frequency attenuation increases and/or SNR decreases.
+2.2, white noise causes a slope of 1, and thus

-1Here we preferred using the square-root to describe the true transfer function as it is a good approximation when maximisation of the cross-covariance is used for the time-lag correction as shown by Peltola et al. (2021).
+1Here we preferred using the square root to describe the true transfer function as it is a good approximation when maximization of the cross-covariance is used for the time-lag correction as shown by Peltola et al. (2021).